isid-statsu/isid-statsu.github.io/index.md

 We are also involved in teaching in various degree programs of the Institute, including M.Stat and BSDS.

-The Statistical Sciences Unit of ISI Delhi was created in 2024 after a reorganization of the various divisions of the Institite.
+The Statistical Sciences Unit of ISI Delhi was created in 2024 after a reorganization of the various divisions of the Institute.
 The initial [faculty members](people.html) in the Unit were previously part of the [Theoretical Statistics and Mathematics Unit](https://www.isid.ac.in/~statmath/tsmud/).

 ## Location